The Ultimate In Birding Tours

 From Cyprus, we travel to the beautiful western Taurus Mountains of southwestern Turkey, where we will explore the maquis-covered and wooded slopes of the western Taurus where the major specialities include White-spectacled Bulbul, Olive-tree, Rüppell’s and Eastern Bonelli’s (or Balkan) Warblers, Sombre Tit, Western Rock Nuthatch and the near-endemic Krüper’s Nuthatch.
 We will also visit a recently-discovered site for the splendid Brown Fish Owl, here of the rare but distinctive western form that is a potential split.

 Next, we explore the rugged and spectacular eastern Taurus Mountains in search of specialities such as Caspian Snowcock, Radde’s Accentor, Finsch’s Wheatear, Red-fronted Serin and Asian Crimson-winged Finch amidst some dramatic alpine scenery.
 Bonus birds here are Bearded Vulture (or Lammergeier) and the wonderful Wallcreeper.
-We will also explore the superb wetlands and strangely eroded uplands of the Central Plateau, home to Long-legged Buzzard and Greater Sand Plover.
+We will also explore the superb wetlands and strangely eroded uplands of the Central Plateau, home to Long-legged Buzzard and Citrine Wagtail.

 We end our birding in the arid landscapes of the southeast.
 Here we shall explore rocky, scrub-covered hills that are home to Bimaculated Lark, the fantastic White-throated Robin, Kurdish Wheatear (the western component of the split Red-tailed Wheatear), Upcher’s Warbler, Eastern Rock Nuthatch, Pale Rockfinch (or Pale Rock Sparrow), Desert Finch and Cinereous Bunting.